dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 ### 2. Background
 > [Backgrounds](https://www.dndbeyond.com/backgrounds) are different but closely linked to backstories.
 Your background gives your character certain abilities and special features depending on how they spent their lives before becoming an adventurer.

-#### Character Details, Physical Characteristics, etc.
-> Filling this out is optional; feel free to skip this and simply describe as you go along.
+> Filling out the Character Details, Physical Characteristics, etc. is optional.
+Feel free to skip this and simply describe as you go along.
 You can check out the [Backstory Guide](4.md) for fleshing out your character.

 ### 3. Species/Race
 > Races refer to human, elves, dwarves, etc. Each race can provide some mechanical benefit to your character in game, such as stats, traits, or even spells!
 For approved/disapproved materials, see [Character Creation Rules](cc-rules.md).
 The descriptions on races can be found [here](https://www.dndbeyond.com/races)